jensalindgren/blog/README.md

   - Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 - jQuery
   - jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
+- Google Fonts
+  - Google Fonts is a library of 1080 free licensed font families and APIs for conveniently using the fonts via CSS and Android.
+- Font Awesome
+  - Font Awesome is a font and icon toolkit based on CSS and LESS.

 ### Packages